Pat Grigadean

 He was small, even for a boy, and didn’t see how he could climb onto the back of the giant animal.
 But before he could even ask, he felt himself being lifted in the air by Amethyst’s trunk and found himself sitting on one of the elephant’s smooth tusks.

 After a while, Amethyst spoke.
-“Well, little Punjab, are you enjoying the new perspective?”
+“Well, Punjab, are you enjoying the new perspective?”

 Punjab was confused.
 He knew he was having fun, but he didn’t know what Amethyst meant by “perspective.”